StetHD/tarifa-book/installation/index.md

 - [ios-webkit-debug-proxy](https://github.com/google/ios-webkit-debug-proxy) for `tarifa test`
 - [ideviceinstaller](http://www.libimobiledevice.org/) for `tarifa test`

-On Windows you'll have to ensure that the [PowerShell execution policy](http://technet.microsoft.com/library/hh847748.aspx) is not set to `Restricted` nor `AllSigned`.
-A good value for tarifa is setting the policy to `RemoteSigned` for the `CurrentUser` scope which can be achieved by running `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` as an administrator in some PowerShell.

 When the SDKs are properly installed you can install tarifa with *npm*:

 ```